bragg-app/casino-heroku-skeleton/README.md

     +Composer.
     +Heroku CLI.

-#### Heroku CLI
+### Heroku CLI
-Best is to use Heroku CLI to deploy and also develop Wainwright app.
+Heroku offer cloud hosting in ephemeral form, basically being a pipeline for lazy/solo people.
+I'm not sure for productional if you want to run this over bare.
+You can use Heroku totally free of charge: instant deploy applications, database and queues on this platform.

+As I'm not the best docs writer this allows me to cut down on explaining stuff and you can get straight to offer 2-4k+ slotmachines by single click instead and get used to project structures just by creating around.
+If you mess up because being ephemeral, you can simply just restart machine to restore the state.

-To do that we need to run this set of commands in our command-line which will be found [here](https://cli.heroku.com/).
+Below installation explaination is in combination with Heroku CLI.
+To do that we need to run this set of commands in our command-line which will be found [here](https://cli.heroku.com/) from your dev/local environment.

-# About Laravel Application
-Laravel powers base of all wainwright casino plugins.
-This repository is used for deploying a base laravel application, ready to be added Wainwright casino plugins.
-You need PHP, Composer, Heroku CLI (optional yet preferable) and Heroku Account (free).

 __

-# Install Laravel Application
+## Install Laravel Application
 First setup this repository on your local machine:
 ```bash
 $ git clone {this_repository_url}.git wainwright